CAS Registry Number 3380-34-5

-- Triclosan is used as a material preservative and an antimicrobial in a variety of products to stop the growth of bacteria, fungus, and mildew; and to deodorize.
+- Triclosan is used as an antimicrobial agent and preservative in a variety of products to stop the growth of bacteria, fungus and mildew, and to deodorize.

 How are Canadians exposed to it?

 - Use of products containing triclosan results in release of the substance to wastewater systems.
-Since triclosan is not fully removed from wastewater during treatment, it is released to surface water.
+Since triclosan is not fully removed from wastewater during treatment, it can be released to surface water.

-- Application of biosolids from wastewater treatment systems to agricultural soil can result in the release of triclosan to soil in these locations.
+- Application of organic matter from wastewater treatment systems to agricultural soil can result in releases of triclosan to soil in these locations.

 What are the results of the assessment?

-- The Government of Canada has conducted a science-based assessment of triclosan.
+- The Government of Canada has conducted a science-based evaluation of triclosan.

-- Results of this preliminary assessment indicate that triclosan can affect many types of freshwater organisms even at very low concentrations.
-As a result, its continuous release to water courses from wastewater treatment plants may cause harm to aquatic organisms.
+- Results of the assessment indicate that triclosan can adversely affect aquatic organisms, even at very low concentrations.
+As a result of its continuous releases from wastewater treatment systems to water courses, triclosan may cause harm to freshwater organisms.

-- The Government of Canada is therefore proposing that triclosan is entering or may enter the environment in a quantity or under conditions that constitute a danger to the environment.
+- The Government of Canada has therefore concluded that triclosan is entering or may enter the environment in a quantity or under conditions that may constitute a danger to the environment.

-- However, the Government of Canada is proposing that triclosan is not harmful to human health at current levels of exposure.
+- However, the Government of Canada has concluded that triclosan is not harmful to human health at current levels of exposure.

 What is the Government of Canada doing?

-- Health Canada's Cosmetic Ingredient Hotlist indicates concentration limits for triclosan in mouthwash and in other cosmetic products.
-Under Canadian legislation, cosmetics that contain substances that are harmful to the user cannot be sold.
+- For human health protection, Health Canada's Cosmetic Ingredient Hotlist includes concentration limits for triclosan in mouthwash (equal to or less than 0.03%) and in other cosmetic products (equal to or less than 0.3%).

 - The Government of Canada will build upon current efforts to develop policies to address concerns related to the use of antimicrobials.